Citation Guide: American Psychological Association (APA)

 American Psychological Association (APA) style, used primarily in the social sciences and in some of the natural sciences, emphasizes the author(s) and publication date of a source.
 Writers who use the APA documentation system cite, or formally acknowledge, information within their text using parentheses and provide a list of sources, called a references list, at the end of their document.

-This guide contains information on how to format the document, incorporate in-text citations, and develop the References list.
-This guide is far from exhaustive and for more information or resources on APA format, see the sixth edition of the APA Publication Manual or visit the Additional Resources page.
+This guide contains information on how to format the document, incorporate in-text citations, and develop the references list.
+This guide is far from exhaustive and for more information or resources on APA format, see the seventh edition of the APA Publication Manual or visit the Additional Resources page.